 - Facilities — to ensure environmental health and safety

 - Policy or Law — to encourage change by lawmakers and defend the environment

-- Centure capital or socially responsible investing — to put money toward sound organizations
+- Venture capital or socially responsible investing — to put money toward sound organizations

-- The Earth Institute hosts the All Ivy Sustainable Development Fair each spring (see link for participant organizations).
+- The Earth Institute hosts the All-Ivy Sustainable Development Fair each spring (see link for participant organizations).
 Follow the Institute’s calendar of events for regular panels and networking opportunities.
-The Institute also offers internship program, travel grants, and research programs.
+The Institute also offers internship programs, travel grants, and research programs.

 - The Department of Biological Sciences at Columbia University offers Summer Undergraduate Research Fellowships to a select group of undergraduate students.

-- The Earth and Environmental Engineering department at Columbia provides study in environmental health, sustainable energy and materials, and water resources and climate risks.
+- The Earth and Environmental Engineering department at Columbia provides programs in environmental health, sustainable energy and materials, and water resources and climate risks.
 Learn about research opportunities for students.